octochangelog/octochangelog-webapp/CONTRIBUTING.md

 1. Create a feature branch
 1. Start the development server with `pnpm start`
-1. Make improvements
+1. Make the necessary changes
-1. Put chunks of work in a commit (the Husky program will run some checks)
+1. Put chunks of work in a commit (the Husky program will run some checks for modified files)
 1. Write/adjust tests to check the functionality of the new code
-1. Run `pnpm run e2e` to confirm you're not breaking anything critical
-1. Run `pnpm run smoketest` to confirm other code validations are still fine
 1. Create pull request
+1. Fix code validation problems reported and failed tests from CI

+## Mocked API

+We use [MSW](https://mswjs.io/) to mock API calls.
+Now you can run Jest tests, Cypress tests and the local environment against this mocked API, without needing a real connection or reaching GitHub API's limit.

+### Toggling the mocked API

+This mocked API can be toggled through the `NEXT_PUBLIC_API_MOCKING` environment variable, which is enabled by default.
+Use `enabled` to start it alongside the project, or `disabled` to stop it.
+You can put it in your `.env.local` (restarting the local server if already started).

+### Limitations

+The endpoint to search repositories (used in the _Enter repository name_ input field in the comparator) only returns a couple of results for "testing library" and "renovate", so it's only possible to search those terms.

 ## Query string to check comparator output